-- the processes and procedures for the disclosure, investigation and resolution of suspicious activity or wrongdoing of the kind referred to in the Reportable Conduct section below; and - the guidelines for the support and protection of individuals who wish to raise concerns about Reportable Conduct in the Disclosure section below.
+- the processes and procedures for the disclosure, investigation and resolution of suspicious activity or wrongdoing; and - the guidelines for the support and protection of individuals who wish to raise concerns about reportable conduct.

-This Policy applies to all Employees and Officers, and all others who work for, act on behalf of, or represent Diatreme, including Contractors and consultants.
+This Policy applies to all employees and officers, and all others who work for, act on behalf of, or represent Diatreme, including contractors and consultants.

-We do not tolerate Reportable Conduct and urge anyone who becomes aware of known or suspected Reportable Conduct to make a Disclosure in accordance with this Policy.
+We do not tolerate reportable conduct and urge anyone who becomes aware of known or suspected reportable conduct to make a disclosure in accordance with this Policy.

-You will also be eligible for certain protections, as an Eligible Whistleblower, under the Corporations Act or Tax Act (if the Reportable Conduct relates to tax avoidance behaviour or other tax issues) if you make a Disclosure in accordance with this Policy and you are (or have ever been) any of the following:
+You will also be eligible for certain protections, as an eligible whistleblower, under the Corporations Act or Tax Act (if the reportable conduct relates to tax avoidance behaviour or other tax issues) if you make a disclosure in accordance with this Policy and you are (or have ever been) any of the following:

-- an Officer or Employee; - a supplier of goods or services (whether paid or unpaid) including their employees; - a relative of an Officer, Employee, a supplier of goods or services and their employees; or - a dependant of an Officer, Employee, a supplier of goods or services and their employees, or of that individual's spouse or relative
+- an officer or employee; - a supplier of goods or services (whether paid or unpaid) including their employees; - a relative of an officer, employee, a supplier of goods or services and their employees; or - a dependant of an officer, employee, a supplier of goods or services and their employees, or of that individual's spouse or relative